matiaspl/LinkPi-ENCx/README.md

 - https://gitee.com/LinkPi/Encoder/issues - bug list (I'm not sure any developer ever looked at those)
 - https://blog.csdn.net/weixin_41486034 - Chinese blog with a lot of fun ENCx use cases and ideas (most likely ran by a Link Pi developer or a tech-savvy salesperson)
 - https://linkpi.cn/archives/444 - a repost of a CSDN article on extensive ENC5 testing
-- http://wiki.endeco.xyz/ - english manual for a rebranded and secured LinkPi encoders
+- http://wiki.endeco.xyz/ - english manual for rebranded and secured LinkPi encoders (no longer operational ;( )